wjzhengsh/blockchain/howto/swagger_apis.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Trying out APIs with Swagger
+# Interacting with the network using Swagger APIs

 {{site.data.keyword.blockchainfull}} Platform exposes a number of REST APIs to facilitate your application development.
 You can test against your blockchain networks by using a Swagger UI.
 {:shortdesc}